 5. Porsche Macan

-The Porsche Macan has been described as a Porsche through and through.
 This is an SUV which focuses wholly on the driving experience, and as such boasts sharp handling and a range of powerful engines.
 It also has a luxurious interior, and a driving position which would be more familiar in a sports car.
+It is a Porsche after all.

 The Macan is the first-ever Porsche model to be crash tested by Euro-NCAP, and passed with a full five-star rating.
 It also features Electronic Stability Control as standard to help traction, and a raft of additional safety options.
 The Macan also has a practical flair too, with a wide opening area to the 500-litre boot which makes it well suited to loading larger items.